EdgarsLiepa/BMC_hawk_genome/WGS/README.md

 ## TODO

 - [ ] Results folder where analysis main results are compiled would be nice.
+    - [X] Create results and temporary file folders
+    - [ ] Make sure that all in scripts paths are leading to results folder
 - [ ] Describe analysis pipeline
+    - [ ] Create a pipiline describing diagrams
+    - [ ] Describe how to use scripts
+    - [ ] Describe result files generated
+    - [ ] Describe directory structure
 - [ ] Add all used programs
 - [ ] Should I configure file paths ass comand line passable arguments?? or
 - [ ] Should I specifically document that scripts needs to be edited If thats the case:.